American Heart Association Undergraduate Summer Research Experience

 3. College transcript; unofficial transcripts are acceptable

-4. Four short personal essays (3900 character maximum per essay)
+5. Three short personal essays (3900 character maximum per essay)

 • Future goals and career plans: Describe how your participation in a summer research program at UW-Madison will contribute to your future goals and career plans.

-• Research experience: Although previous research experience is not required to be considered for participation in our summer program, please describe any past research experience.
+• Research area(s) and experience: Which area(s) of research are of interest to you and why?
+Include your reasons for applying to the UW-Madison summer program; you may include specific UW-Madison faculty members, programs, facilities or resources.
+Although previous research experience is not required to be considered for participation in our summer program, please describe any past research experience.
 This may include research as part of a course if you do not have other research experiences.

 • How have your background and life experiences, including cultural, geographical, financial, educational, or other opportunities or challenges motivated your decision to pursue a research opportunity at the University of Wisconsin-Madison?